bwu1324/ClassGrader/README.md

 ## About

 10 Pi Hacks 2021 submission.
-A web application for reviewing school courses.
+A web application for students write and view reviews for school courses.

 ## Built With